What is Leaky Gut Syndrome?

 Autism is another condition that has been associated with leaky gut syndrome.

-Leaky gut syndrome has also been associated with obesity.
+Leaky gut syndrome has also been associated with obesity and everyday challenges of weight loss.

 1. NAT CLIN PRAC GASTRO & HEP SEPT 2005 VOL 2 NO 9